The fundamentals of ordering inventory for retail

 What happens when you order too little inventory?

 When you do not order enough inventory, your customers will be irritated that you are out of the product they came in to buy.
 You will lose potential sales of the product they came looking for and other products they may have purchased while shopping for the out-of-stock product.

 Never place an order without a plan.
 You need to know how you will price products, how you will merchandise products, and how they will impact your margins and sales.

 If it’s not something that you can see your customers buying, you should not order it.

-Make sure that you have a strategy in place for whether or not an order makes sense for your retail environment.
-For example, if you are ordering TV sets for a downtown store, you probably will not sell many, because people will not carry a TV five blocks.
-If you cannot offer a solution to potential hurdles for customers, like delivery in this instance, it might not be a good fit for your situation.
+Ensure you have a strategy in place for whether or not an order makes sense for your retail environment.
+For example, if you order TV sets for a downtown store, you probably will not sell many because people will not carry a TV five blocks.
+If you cannot offer a solution to potential customer hurdles, like delivery in this instance, it might not be a good fit for your situation.

-Like I mentioned above, carrying inventory is a science.
-Too much inventory and you can lose valuable cash flow, too little inventory and you can lose your customers to competitors.
+As I mentioned above, carrying inventory is a science.
+Too much inventory and you can lose valuable cash flow; too little inventory and you can lose your customers to competitors.
 The best way to determine inventory is to use historical data that details past sales and inventory reports.

 Technology has come a long way.
-It makes it easier to conduct inventory, manage logistics, and order the right quantities for your customers.
-When it comes to ordering, you need to constantly improve and innovate.
-If you are doing inventory the way that you have always done it, you are probably leaving a lot of opportunities for saving money or making a profit on the table.
+It makes conducting inventory, managing logistics, and ordering the right quantities for your customers easier.
+When it comes to ordering, you need to improve and innovate constantly.
+If you are doing inventory the way you have always done it, you are probably leaving a lot of opportunities for saving money or making a profit on the table.